g2p/git-deb/README.md

 Upload tags will note when the key comes from one of these keyrings.

+You can also regenerate source packages from git-deb commits:

+    git deb export
+    git deb export debian/3.1-4

 ## Fixes

 In the case of bad/invalid/missing signatures, you may need to skip versions: